Galiceño Pony

 Intro

-The Galiceño comes from Mexico & is relatively new in the US (since 1958).
+The Galiceño comes from Mexico and is relatively newly found in the US (since 1958).
 Like many of the horse breeds from the Americas, they owe their bloodlines to Spanish animals.

 Origins

-These animals quickly became prized by the coastal regions of Mexico, they were small animals, but robust enough to carry a man all day over rough terrain.
+These animals quickly became prized by the coastal regions of Mexico, they were small animals, although incredibly strong for their small stature.
+A Galiceño is robust enough to carry a man all day over rough terrain.
 While their cousins made their way up into North America, the Galiceño bloodlines remained south of the border until recently.

 Features